wrongpixels/was-it-any-good/README.md

   - **Relational Data Growth:** When new media is added, all associated people also get created (or retrieved if already existing), and get linked with their specific roles.
 This allows the database to grow an interconnected network of media and talent organically.
   - **Efficient Search:** Typeahead suggestions are generated from media previously searched by other users, significantly reducing external API calls.
 - **Media Discovery:**
+  - **Search:** Search on TMDB's database to add to WIAG any Film or Show by just clicking on it.
   - **Browse:** Explore the existing database with shortcuts for Popular and Top-rated Films, Shows, and overall media.
   - **Filter & Sort:** Filter media by Genre, Country, or Year, and sort results by Ranking, Popularity, Title or Release date.
 - **Dynamic Rating System:** Users can create accounts and submit weighted ratings for Films, Shows and their individual seasons.
 All rating calculations happen in real-time and update instantly on the front end without a page refresh.